Alcohol and Erectile Dysfunction: Doctors Recommend To Drink in Moderation

 Decrease Your Alcohol Consumption

-If you are struggling from erectile dysfunction, or want to minimize your risk factors of suffering from the condition, then decreasing the amount of alcohol you consume will definitely help.
-A
+If you are struggling with erectile dysfunction, or want to minimize your risk factors of suffering from the condition, then decreasing the amount of alcohol you consume will definitely help.

 Secondly, alcohol consumption can affect your ability to maintain an erection, because your body is too busy processing the alcohol safely to simultaneously spare the blood flow needed to maintain an erection.